-Applications for the program are due April 25, 2017.
+Applications for the program are due March 23, 2018.
 Applications received after that date will be considered if enrollment permits.
-If enrollment is insufficient as of April 1, 2017, the program could be cancelled (see the Cancellation Policy below).
+If enrollment is insufficient as of April 1, 2018, the program may be cancelled (see the Cancellation Policy below).

-Accepted applicants must complete an online registration and orientation process in the spring, prior to departure.
-More information and deadlines for the online orientation will be provided to accepted applicants.
+Accepted applicants will be required to complete an online registration form and to participate in an online orientation process prior to departing for Germany.
+More information concerning registration and orientation will be provided to accepted applicants.

 Professor Ed Fallone

 Marquette University Law School